Marching Band Competition

-This is the first year classroom artwork will be displayed in the Education Center (formally the Do Art Building).
+This is the second year that teacher-entered art is in the Education Center.
 Due to limited space, each student will be allowed one entry from their teacher(s).

 For questions about School Art entries contact Jacki Eckert, Education Manager at 620.669.3607.

 Students wishing to enter additional individual artwork or crafts may do so in Fine Arts under Kreative Kids.
 Deadline for Fine Arts is Aug.
 15.